-The String class specifies 15 different constructors.
+In .NET version 4 the String class specifies 8 different constructors.
 They all have the same method name 'String' of course but they can all be differentiated by the different parameters these methods require.

-One of these constructors takes no parameters and creates an empty String object.
-Another requires a String as a parameter and creates a new String object that is a copy of the original.
+One of these constructors takes and array of characters, a starting position and a length and creates a String object using this subset of characters taken from this array.
+Another requires a as a parameter a pointer to an array of character and creates a new String object that is a copy of the original.